Why Building Muscle Is A Non-Negotiable For Women After 30

 • A “toned” look is the result of muscle plus reduced body fat

-Muscle does not make women bulky — it prevents the loss of shape that often accompanies traditional dieting.
+Muscle does not make women bulky — it prevents the softness and muscle atrophy that often accompanies traditional dieting.

 Muscle Protects Bone Density and Joint Health